Opposed to StartFindService() this version is a single find request.

 The returned handles can then be used to create a service proxy instance.

 Note: Those handles shall be released before the runtime is destroyed.
-They cannot be stored in variables with longer life period than the application's main()
+They cannot be stored in variables with longer life period than the application's main().
+If not followed, it's not guaranteed that the communication middleware is shut down properly and may lead to segmentation fault.

 Precondition